 MD/DO: The Institute for Functional Medicine designates this live activity for a maximum of 18.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-ABIM MOC Points Available: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 18.5 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+ABIM MOC points available: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 18.5 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-Acupuncturist: IFM is a continuing education provider (provider #0232) of the California Acupuncture Board (CAB).
-IFM will submit an application to CAB for 18.5 Category 1 hours.
+Acupuncturist: This course has been approved by the California Acupuncture Board (CAB), Provider Number 0232, for 18.5 Category 1 hours of continuing education.
 Per the Recertification Handbook of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), courses approved by a state acupuncture regulatory board are eligible to submit with the re-certification application.
-Please contact your Board to inquire if continuing education credits approved by the CAB are accepted.
 Note: California acupuncturists must attend this course in full to receive CPEUs.
 Partial credit is not available.

-Live-stream participation from November 04 – 06, 2022, is required for this IFM program.
+Livestream participation from October 27 – 29, 2023, is required for this IFM program.
 You must participate in the broadcast by logging in to your unique IFM account to receive CME credit and to fulfill IFM Certification Program requirements.
-Live-stream log-in information is unique and cannot be shared.
+Livestream log-in information is unique and cannot be shared.
 Those who do not log in through their own IFM account during the live broadcast will be removed from the program and will not receive program materials, recordings, CME credit, or credit toward the IFM Certification Program.

-Cancellations must be received in writing no later than 4:00pm PT, November 03, 2022 to be eligible for a refund.
+Cancellations must be received in writing no later than 4:00pm PT, October 26, 2023 to be eligible for a refund.
 Tuition is non-transferable.
-Failure to log in to the live-stream broadcast with no prior written cancellation will result in complete forfeiture of tuition and the course will not count toward certification (nonrefundable, nontransferable, no exceptions).
+Failure to log in to the livestream broadcast with no prior written cancellation will result in complete forfeiture of tuition and the course will not count toward certification (nonrefundable, nontransferable, no exceptions).
 Program materials are available only to participants.
 Just as is the case with in-person courses, participation is limited to the paid registrant.
 Log-in information is unique and cannot be shared.